Feasibility of a trapped atom interferometer with accelerating optical traps: Concept for accelerating traps

-Now it can be seen clearly that the total phase measured at the end is composed of: a) the difference between phases of the two arms, such as $\phi_{t,1}-\phi_{b,1}$; b) a phase due to the initial trap separation as in $-mgL(\tau+t_{0})/\hbar$; c) the difference between the paths taken by the traps as in the integrand $s_{t}(t)-s_{b}(t)$; d) the difference between trap depths as in $V_{t,d}-V_{b,d}$; and e) the phase from the overlap of the coherent states.
+Now it can be seen clearly that the total phase measured at the end is composed of: a) the difference between phases of the two arms, such as $\phi_{t,1}-\phi_{b,1}$; b) a phase due to the initial trap separation as in $-mgL(\tau+t_{0})/\hbar$; c) the difference between the paths taken by the traps as in the integrand $s_{t}(t)-s_{b}(t)$; and d) the phase from the overlap of the coherent states.
 The term with $s_{t}(t)-s_{b}(t)$ constitutes the space-time area enclosed by the two arms when the trap is moving.
-The term with $V_{t,d}-V_{b,d}$ shows that relative intensity (trap depth) fluctuations will lead to a reduction of coherence, which we address in the next section.

 In the limit of $\omega_{0} t \gg 1$, we expect the $\phi$ terms to average to zero, such that we have

 Furthermore, we obtain explicit expressions for the exponents of the second exponential,